-Hockey East Commissioner Joe Bertagna is in his 33rd year as a college hockey administrator.
-This season marks his 18th year with Hockey East, after serving in a similar capacity with the Eastern College Athletic Conference (ECAC) for 15 years.
-He is the longest serving commissioner in Hockey East history.
-In June of 2012, Hockey East directors extended Bertagna's contract through the 2014-15 season as a direct response to a number of triumphs for the conference, including three new television contracts, multiple sold-out events at Fenway Park, and the addition of the University of Notre Dame and the University of Connecticut.
+Hockey East Commissioner Joe Bertagna is in his 34th year as a college hockey administrator.
+This season marks his 19th year with Hockey East, after serving in a similar capacity with the Eastern College Athletic Conference (ECAC) for 15 years.
+He is the longest serving commissioner in Hockey East history and is currently the longest serving hockey commissioner in the NCAA.
+In February of 2015, Hockey East directors extended Bertagna's contract through the 2016-17 season as a direct response to a number of triumphs for the conference, including a successful hosting of the 2015 NCAA Frozen Four in Boston, a new television contract, multiple sold-out events at Fenway Park, and the addition of the University of Notre Dame and the University of Connecticut to the conference membership.

-Bertagna has carved out a unique career in the sport he first played as a freshman goaltender at Harvard University in 1969.
+However he is probably best known for his administrative work in college hockey.
 After spending 15 years as the primary ice hockey administrator the ECAC, Bertagna became Hockey East's fourth commissioner on July 1, 1997.
 A native of Arlington, Massachusetts, Bertagna began working at the ECAC in 1982, when he was named Tournament Director.
 He was later named Executive Director of Ice Hockey before he was appointed Ice Hockey Commissioner in 1991.

 Bertagna made his mark immediately at Hockey East, engineering a multi-year television deal (SportsChannel New England) in his first month on the job.
 Shortly thereafter, league tournament attendance rocketed upward, leading to the event's first-ever sellout in 2000.
 Bertagna was also instrumental in bringing about the formation of the Women's Hockey East Association, just as he initiated league play for both Division I and Division III women's programs while with the ECAC.
 In 2013, the directors recognized his contributions to the women's game by dubbing the Women's Hockey East championship trophy the Bertagna Trophy.

-Hockey East has enjoyed unparalleled success on the ice during Bertagna's tenure, winning six men's national championships, including four of the last seven, and regularly enjoying post-season accolades for many of its studentathletes.
-Six of the last 12 players recognized as "Hobey Hat Trick" honorees have come from Hockey East schools, including last year's winner, Boston College's Johnny Gaudreau.
+Hockey East has enjoyed unparalleled success on the ice during Bertagna's tenure, winning seven men's national championships, including 2015 champion Providence College and five of the last eight, and regularly enjoying post-season accolades for many of its student-athletes.
+Seven of the last 15 players recognized as "Hobey Hat Trick" honorees have come from Hockey East schools, including last year's winner, Boston University's Jack Eichel.